Three Places in Landscapes That Are Ideal for Waterwise Plants

 — Have more limited functionality because they’re narrow.

 — Can be a good starting point for transformation in individual homeowners’ yards.
 Homeowners often aren’t as attached to these lawn strips as other parts of their lawn, like their backyards.
-You aren’t likely to hear parents say, “Hey, kids, go play next to the street!”
+When was the last time you heard someone ask their kids, “Hey, why don’t you go play next to the street?”

 Similar to medians, these strips can be ideal for beautiful, waterwise plantings (such as shrubs, perennials or groundcovers that tolerate heat well and don’t need much water, if any).